 The rateable value of a property is shown on the front of your bill.
 It is based on the yearly rental value of the property on a specific date.

-Rateable values are usually reassessed and revalued every five years.
-The most recent revaluation came into effect in England and Wales on 1 April 2017.
+Rateable values are usually reassessed and revalued every three years.
+The most recent revaluation came into effect in England and Wales on 1 April 2023.

 To support the increases and decreases following the business rate revaluations, the government set a limit on the how much your bill can change each year as a result.
 This is called transitional relief.